One Breath Away

-"One Breath Away" is a pop ballad song by Australian singer Sophie Monk, released as the third single from her debut album, Calendar Girl (2003), on 21 July 2003.
+"One Breath Away" is a song by Australian singer Sophie Monk, released as the third single from her debut album, Calendar Girl (2003), on 21 July 2003.
 The song was re-recorded and mixed for single release.
-The album version was produced by Garry Miller and Brian Rawling while the single version was produced by the Rockmelons.
+The album version was produced by Garry Miller while the single version was produced by Adam Reily and Bryon Jones.
 The single peaked at number 23 on the Australian Singles Chart in August 2003.